helix-foundation/currency/README.md

 npm run test
 ```

-The test suite is extensive and can take some time to run - patience is often required.
+The test suite is extensive and can take some time to run.

 #### Coverage Reporting
 Coverage reports are generated separated for Solidity and JavaScript code: